 Explaining what’s going on is even more important if you’re bringing your kids along to a political event.
 In the case of the People’s Climate March, I knew that I had a responsibility to explain to Sprout why we were bringing him and his younger brother along.

 From explaining why I’ve missed dinner to testify to our City Council to marching down Pennsylvania Avenue, here’s what I’ve learned about introducing kids to activism:

 Explain at their age level

 My three-year-old is unfamiliar with the federal government or how laws are made.
 But he does know what rules are.
-So to explain who we were trying to get our message across to, I explained that Congress makes the rules for the country and President carries them out.
+So to explain to whom we were trying to get our message across, I explained that Congress makes the rules for the country and President carries them out.
 Then I transitioned into the fact that I disagree with the current rules and would like new ones.
 For older kids, you could go into what the federal budget is or how bills are passed.